-- Duration of ground movement

 - Depth of the focus or hypocenter

 - Distance from epicenter

 - Geologic setting

 - Population and building density

-- · Types of buildings - Time of day
+Time of day

 The warning time for an earthquake is typically only minutes to seconds, with events occurring farther away allowing for more warning time to distant locations.
 Currently, technology does not allow for extended warning times, however, there are systems being tested outside the region to allow for earlier detection and ultimately more warning.
 Given the location of the South Central Region, it is unlikely a catastrophic event will occur in close proximity, and therefore impacts from larger distant events would be minimal and the distance may allow for more warning.